StudSec/pwncrates/CONTRIBUTING.md

 #### Development
 A good starting point for development can be found in `/README.md`, under the development subsection.
-`/webapp/README.md` contains more detailed information about developing the webapp.
+`/pwncrates/README.md` contains more detailed information about developing the pwncrates.

 When developing, try to maintain a clean code style and limit the commits to one per 'feature', try to avoid a single commit that implements 2 new features, fixes three bugs and refactors half the code base.
 This can make it hard to keep